zimolzak/birthday-party/_posts/2022-09-03-party-details.markdown

 *Please feel free to send to others from Alex's class!*

-Kids whose parents' numbers I already have: Adrian, Bella, Ben, Sarah, Maria Victoria.
+I already have contact information for: Adrian, Bella, Ben, Sarah, Maria Victoria, Melany.